kfei/stresser/README.md

 ## Quick Start

-Once you've got Stresser installed, prepare config files for the Commander and Soldiers.
+Once you've got Stresser installed, prepare configuration files for the Commander and Soldiers.
 Then run `stress-commander` and `stress-soldier` respectively.

 ### Start Soldiers